nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `NAME` can be written with alphabets, numbers and spaces.
 * If `NAME` starts with spaces, the starting spaces will not be registered.
+* `CHARACTERISTIC` can be written with alphabets, numbers, but not spaces.
-* Duplicate `CHARACTERISTICS` will be omitted, e.g. entering `c/bright c/BRIGHT` will only record 1 `bright` characteristic.
+* Duplicate `CHARACTERISTIC` will be omitted, e.g. entering `c/bright c/BRIGHT` will only record 1 `bright` characteristic.
+* To ensure that your customer list remains neat, PropertyMatch will not allow you to add duplicate customers with the same **phone number**.
+* Only the phone number is used to differentiate between customers. i.e. Other parameters can be duplicated for different customers.

 </div>